Vungle/AdMob-iOS-Adapter/README.md

 * Initial version + iOS Publisher SDK v3.2.0

 ## License
-The Vungle Air Extension is available under a commercial license.
+The Vungle AdMob Adapter is available under a commercial license.
 See the LICENSE file for more info.